tendeo/CS5319/README.md

    - Controllers directly access repositories

 Both architectures serve the same fitness tracking application but with different internal organization and design principles.
 The frontend code is shared and works with both architectures.

+### Client-Server vs. Layered Architecture: Rationale for Our Final Choice

+For our FitTrack application, the Client-Server and Layered architectures both use the same React frontend and PostgreSQL database, but the way they organize the backend is completely different.
+The Client-Server setup is more straightforward—controllers talk directly to repositories.
+It works for quick prototypes, but everything ends up mixed together: HTTP handling, business rules, and database operations all live in the same place, and it can even expose full entities (including sensitive fields) back to the client.
+The Layered architecture, on the other hand, breaks the system into four clear layers—Controllers, Services, Repositories/Mappers, and Entities/DTOs.
+This structure keeps responsibilities separate: controllers handle requests, services hold all the business logic, repositories handle database access, and DTOs make sure we only return safe, clean data to the frontend.
+For a real fitness app like FitTrack that deals with user accounts, workouts, goals, and personal progress over time, that separation really matters.
+It gives us stronger security, cleaner code, and room to grow the app in the future without breaking anything.
+That's why we chose the Layered architecture as our final implementation and kept the Client-Server version strictly for comparison.

+### Why We Did Not Use Event-Based Architecture

+In our original project proposal, we planned to use Event-Based Architecture as one of our candidate styles.
+After deeper analysis, we replaced it with the Layered Architecture because EBA uses asynchronous events and a message broker to link different parts of the system, which can be great for big, distributed applications.
+Once we compared that approach to what FitTrack actually needs, it became clear it was not the best choice.
+Here’s why:

+**1. Complexity vs. Requirements Mismatch:**
+- Event-Based Architecture introduces a lot of additional components such as event brokers, event schemas, and versioning.
+It also brings challenges like eventual consistency.
+FitTrack’s workflows are simple and synchronous.
+Users log workouts, set goals, and expect immediate feedback.
+An event-driven system would have made the application more complex without providing real benefits for our use case.

+**2. Synchronous User Interactions:**
+- Fitness tracking is highly interactive.
+When a user submits a workout, they expect to see updated statistics right away.
+Because EBA is asynchronous, it cannot guarantee immediate updates without adding complicated workarounds like polling or state synchronization.
+A standard REST-based approach gives users the instant feedback they expect.

+**3. Development and Maintenance Overhead:**
+- Using EBA would have required extra infrastructure such as message brokers, monitoring tools, and advanced debugging workflows.
+We would also need to handle event ordering, retries, and idempotency.
+For a team project with limited time, this overhead would slow down development.
+The Layered Architecture gives us the structure we need without adding unnecessary complexity.

+**4. Data Consistency Requirements:**
+- Accuracy is important in a fitness app.
+When a user completes a workout, their progress needs to update right away.
+Event-Based Architecture relies on eventual consistency, which means updates might not appear instantly.
+Our Layered Architecture uses transactional services, so data updates happen immediately and remain consistent.

+**5. Team Size and Project Scope:**
+- Event-Based Architecture shines when multiple services or teams need to coordinate across a distributed environment.
+FitTrack is a single, centralized application.
+The Layered Architecture already provides clear separation of concerns without the overhead of asynchronous events.

+**6. Testing and Debugging:**
+- Testing event-driven systems requires setting up brokers and simulating asynchronous flows.
+Debugging long event chains can also be challenging.
+With the Layered Architecture, we can write straightforward unit tests for services, mock repositories, and test our entire request-response cycle without dealing with asynchronous behavior.

+**Conclusion:**
+While Event-Based Architecture is powerful for systems requiring high scalability, complex workflows, and integration with multiple external systems, our fitness tracking application benefits more from the clear structure, immediate consistency, and straightforward development model that Layered Architecture provides.
+The Layered architecture gives us the separation of concerns we need without the operational complexity that would slow down development and maintenance.

 ---